plotly/plotly-cloud-templates/README.md

 └── README.md          # Template-specific documentation
 ```

-## 🚀 Deploy to Plotly Cloud
+## 🚀 Publish to Plotly Cloud

-[Plotly Cloud](https://cloud.plotly.com) makes it incredibly easy to deploy these templates:
+[Plotly Cloud](https://cloud.plotly.com) makes it incredibly easy to publish these templates:

 1. **No server management** - Focus on your app, not infrastructure
 2. **Automatic scaling** - Handle traffic spikes seamlessly